 Sections 48 to 72 of the Act do not apply to or in relation to a licensee who does not receive or hold monies on behalf of other persons in the course of his or her broking business.

+5A.
+Exemption — Residents of other Australian States or Territories need not reside in WA (section 5(2) and (3))

+(1) This exemption applies to an individual who is able to satisfy the Commissioner that he or she is a resident of an Australian State or Territory other than this State.

+(2) An individual to whom subregulation (1) applies is exempted from complying with the licensing requirement set out in section 27(1)(a) of the Act when applying for a licence under section 27 of the Act.

+[Regulation 5A inserted in Gazette 5 May 2006 p.
+1729.]

 6. Licence application by an individual (section 24)

 (1) An application by an individual for a finance brokers licence is to be made by completing an application in the approved form and sending it, together with —